What Is The Seven-Eyed Model of Supervision?

 Eye 3: Focus on Client-Therapist Relationship

 When you and your client sit together in a session, you create something greater than the sum of its parts: a relationship.
-The therapeutic relationship is created in the here-and-now by both therapist and client and in my experience it is the vehicle of therapeutic change.
-Paradoxically, although the quality of the relationship is often the deciding factor in the therapeutic outcome, it is nonetheless an intangible, ever-changing experience which can be difficult to describe.
-To help you get perspective on a therapeutic relationship, it can be useful to consider of the relationship creatively using metaphor, or by taking a detached view of it.
+The therapeutic relationship is created in the here-and-now by both therapist and client and, in my experience, it is the vehicle of therapeutic change.
+Although the quality of the relationship is often the deciding factor in the therapeutic outcome, it is nonetheless an intangible, ever-changing experience which can be difficult to describe.
+To help you get perspective on a therapeutic relationship, it can be useful to consider of the relationship creatively using metaphor, or by taking a perspective view of it.
 For example you might start by asking yourself questions such as:

 - If you were shipwrecked on a desert island with your client, how would you each behave?